Senate energy bill falls apart amid dispute over coolants

 Murkowski, who chairs the Senate energy committee, said lawmakers "will regroup and look for a path forward, but finding one will require members to be more reasonable and accommodating than they have been in the last week.''

-Manchin, the top Democrat on the energy panel, said, it was “a shame” that the energy committee's good work "was impacted by the Environment and Public Works Committee's inability to reach consensus.''
+Manchin, the energy panel's top Democrat, said it was “a shame” that the energy committee's good work “was impacted by the Environment and Public Works Committee's inability to reach consensus.''
+Manchin called the bill "a down payment on emissions-reducing technologies" that will reassert U.S. leadership in global markets.

-McConnell, a Kentucky Republican, said he was was disappointed at the impasse, but denied he was to blame.
+McConnell, a Kentucky Republican, said he was disappointed at the impasse but denied he was to blame.

 “Contrary to the Democratic leader’s assertions on the floor, I am certainly not blocking any bipartisan amendments,'' McConnell said Tuesday.
 "What is really happening is that the Democrat leader is moving the goalposts.''

-The HFC provision is supported by an unusual coalition that includes major environmental groups and the U.S. Chamber of Commerce, along with the American Chemistry Council and the National Association of Manufacturers.
+The HFC provision is supported by an unusual coalition that includes major environmental groups and the U.S. Chamber of Commerce and the National Association of Manufacturers.

 Kennedy, who has major chemical manufacturers in his state, said GOP leaders were blocking a vote on the amendment "because they're scared it'll pass.''

-Even if McConnell and other leaders oppose the amendment, they should allow a vote, Kennedy said in a floor speech last week.
-"OK you don't agree with the amendment.
+Even if McConnell and other leaders oppose the amendment, they should allow a vote, Kennedy said in a floor speech.
+"OK, you don't agree with the amendment.
 That's why God made roll-call votes,'' he said.

 He urged GOP leaders to allow votes on the HFC amendment and a separate measure backed by Sens.
 Rob Portman, R-Ohio and Jeanne Shaheen, D-N.H., to improve energy efficiency.